frederickvandenberg/topic-ML/README.md

 > utils.config and utils.db_toolbox functions <b><u>are not</u></b> provided!

-Natural language processing using Python, Sklearn and SpaCy.
+Natural language processing using Python and Sklearn.
 Supervised and unsupervised classifications.

+Todo:
+  1. Add in SpaCy package examples for natural language processing.

 ### Example of Non-negative matrix factorisation of mining news headlines (Topic_nnm_analysis.py), top 15 words for: